-Treatment details (Part II, Subsection A.3)
+Treatment details (Subsection A.3)

-- Specify the proposed schedule of administration of the vaccine, including details of doses and whether primary immunisation and/or booster vaccinations are requested. - Specify any consequential programmatic requirements for administration (eg within and/or beyond current NIP arrangements). - Where appropriate, discuss whether a vaccination course that begins with the proposed vaccine can be completed with a competing vaccine (or vice versa). - Identify and justify any differences from treatment recommendations in the TGAapproved product information or the Australian Immunisation Handbook (or the latest draft version of either document where these are not finalised). - Specify any new or additional requirements that are likely to have an impact on the financial implications of listing the proposed vaccine. - Indicate when such programmatic requirements are expected to extend to also include other particular delivery systems (which might vary across states and territories), such as through clinics, community centres and schools. - Specify whether the proposed vaccine is to be available as a substitute for existing products or is to be added to current arrangements for either the NIP or the PBS.
+Specify the proposed schedule of administration of the vaccine, including details of doses and whether primary immunisation and/or booster vaccinations are requested.
+Also specify any consequential programmatic requirements for administration (eg within and/or beyond current NIP arrangements).
+Indicate when such programmatic requirements are expected to extend to also include other particular delivery systems (which might vary across states and territories), such as through clinics, community centres and schools.